liucann/TCMI-ChatGLM/README.md

 # CPMI-ChatGLM

+This is the official repository for [**CPMI-ChatGLM: parameter-efficient fine-tuning ChatGLM with Chinese patent medicine instructions**](https://www.nature.com/articles/s41598-024-56874-w)

 This repository stores the dataset of Chinese patent medicine instructions (CPMI) used to train **CPMI-ChatGLM**.

 <p align="center" width="100%">